lsu-ddem/pathways-site/content/3_Audio/2_SynthsAndMusic/2_Lesson_2/sound-effects-sequencing.md

 ---

-The next section is an assignment that will have you combine your knowledge of synthesizers and sequences to create a new code.
+Before we move on to the chapter assignment, which will have you combine your knowledge of synthesizers and sequences to create a new code, lets review what we have learned so far because there has been a lot of information given in the past few pages.

+---